dotnet/docs/docs/ai/semantic-kernel-dotnet-overview.md

 # Semantic Kernel overview for .NET

-In this article, you'll explore core concepts and capabilities of [Semantic Kernel](https://learn.microsoft.com/en-us/semantic-kernel/overview/?tabs=Csharp) and why it's a powerful choice for working with AI in .NET application.
-You'll also learn how to add Semantic Kernel to different types of projects and perform setup configurations.
+In this article, you'll explore the capabilities and core concepts of [Semantic Kernel](https://learn.microsoft.com/en-us/semantic-kernel/overview/?tabs=Csharp) and why it's a powerful choice for working with AI in .NET application.
 You'll learn about the following topics:

 - How to add semantic kernel to your project
 - Semantic Kernel core concepts

-This sections ahead are primarily intended to serve as an introductory overview of Semantic Kernel specifically in the context of .NET.
+This sections ahead serve as an introductory overview of Semantic Kernel specifically in the context of .NET.
 Visit the following resources for more extensive information and training about Semantic Kernel:

 - [Semantic Kernel documentation](https://learn.microsoft.com/en-us/semantic-kernel/overview/?tabs=Csharp)
 - [Semantic Kernel training]()